 Amplitude is known for being the leader in product analytics.
 Our customers leverage our platform to build better digital products for their customers.
 Amplitude excels at finding digital product issues, using experimentation to test improvements, identifying engagement/retention issues, etc…So why is Amplitude interested in marketing analytics?

-While Amplitude will always be hyper-focused on being the best product analytics solution in the market, our customers are telling us that they want to better understand the entire digital experience, which includes the product and marketing experience.
-We have seen over the years that a high percent of Amplitude users self-identify as marketers even though Amplitude hadn’t focused much on the marketing persona.
-This has forced many Amplitude clients to use multiple digital analytics products, which can be problematic and prevent organizations from understanding the entire customer experience.
-This demand for marketing features was accelerated when Google Analytics suddenly announced that it would be sunsetting its ubiquitous marketing analytics product.
+While Amplitude will always be hyper-focused on being the best product analytics platform in the market, our customers are telling us that they want to understand better the entire digital experience, which includes the product and marketing experience.
+We have seen over the years that a high percentage of Amplitude users self-identify as marketers, even though Amplitude hadn’t focused much on the marketing persona.
+This has forced many Amplitude clients to use multiple digital analytics platforms, which can be problematic and prevent organizations from understanding the entire customer experience.
+This demand for marketing features was accelerated when Google Analytics suddenly announced that it would sunset its ubiquitous marketing analytics product.
 Therefore, over the next year, Amplitude will be working with our clients to add the most important marketing analytics features so that any organization that chooses to can leverage Amplitude to address both product and marketing use cases.
 We believe that there is a synergistic effect that exists when product and marketing features are combined into one platform.